Is Durban Safe? 6 Areas to Avoid in This South African City

 Overall, if you take precautions and use common sense, you can enjoy a safe and enjoyable visit to Durban, South Africa.
 If you’re a U.S. citizen, visit the U.S. Department of State for details on the documents and South Africa Travel Warnings.

-You’ll also find information on currency restrictions and other important topics, such as health, safety, and security.
+You’ll also find information on currency restrictions and other important health, safety, and security topics.

 Safari Parks and Game Reserves near Durban